colinmurphy/magento-exam-notes/7. Catalog/6. Additional Notes/Questions.md

 ## What are the idfferent tables for each product type
 ## What is the xpath to creating a custom product type
 ## What are the parameters to creating a custom product type
+## What is the class product type extend from
+## What is the name of the indexer model
+## What is the name of the abstract class for indexer model